getify/Functional-Light-JS/manuscript/ch5.md

 foo( 3 );           // 9.424776000000001
 ```

+I> ## Note
+I>
-**Note:** JavaScript has `Math.PI` built-in, so we're only using the `PI` example in this text as a convenient illustration.
+I> JavaScript has `Math.PI` built-in, so we're only using the `PI` example in this text as a convenient illustration.
 In practice, always use `Math.PI` instead of defining your own!

 How about the preceding code snippet?
 Is `PI` a side cause of `foo(..)`?